The Atlantic Cup (football): 2022 edition

 The 2022 tournament was originally intended to follow the two-group format.
-However, AIK Stockholm was forced to withdraw due to COVID, forcing a format change and welcoming F.C.
-Copenhagen into the tournament.
+However, AIK Stockholm was forced to withdraw due to COVID, forcing a format change and welcoming Copenhagen into the tournament.

 2023 edition

 The 2023 tournament was held 2–10 February 2023 with 10 teams competing.

+2024 edition

+The 2024 tournament was held from 30 January–10 February 2024 with 11 teams competing.

+2025 edition

+The 2025 tournament was held from 30 January–10 February 2025 with 7 teams competing.